phoboslab/Quakespasm-Rift/README.md

 - `quakespasm +vr_enabled 1 +map start`

+To dismiss the `Health & Safety` warning, simply tap on your HMD after a few seconds.

 Now includes an in-game `VR/HMD Options` menu to toggle most VR settings.

 Toggle the console by using the `~` key.
 The console allows you to enter commands and change console variables (cvars).